 The service usually finishes around 10.40am.
 Refreshments are served before and after the service.

-Sunday 11:00am St Kea All Hallows is a large congregation drawn from the local community and surrounding villages.
+Sunday 11:00am (10.15am from Sunday 27th October 2019) St Kea All Hallows is a large congregation drawn from the local community and surrounding villages.

 The congregation is made up of people who are new to the area and have recently joined All Hallows as well as those who have been here for many years.
 The service combines the best of traditional hymns on the organ and contemporary songs lead by our band.
 Each week we focus on listening to God’s word, the Bible.

 We have a baby and parent room and an amazing Sunday Club for primary age children where they learn about Jesus in a safe and fun environment.
 11-14's also have their own group during the service.

 The service usually finishes around 12.00pm.
 Refreshments are served after the service.

 From Sunday 27th October we are changing our services at All Hallows to make it easier for those who don’t usually come to church and those with young children.
 We are providing activities for children before the formal start and there will be coffee and pastries for the adults.
 We have fantastic Sunday Club sessions for those aged 0-14.
 This service will finish by 11.30am.

 Old Kea is a beautiful and remote church located near the river Fal.

 This congregation meets twice a month for traditional 1662 Prayer Book Services.
 The 1st Sunday of the month is a service of Holy Communion at 8.30am whilst on the 3rd Sunday of the month we meet for Evensong at 6:30pm during the summer months and 3.00pm during the winter months.

 Old Kea is also a beautiful and relaxing place to spend some time in prayer, either on your own or with a small group.
 The church building is open throughout the day.